ropensci/osfr/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## Resubmission

-* This is a new release.
+This is a resubmission.
+In this version I have:

+- replaced links in README.md with fully specified URLs

 ## Reverse dependencies